-Report Date 18 December 2013 The Issuer has not entered into any interest rate hedging agreements and is therefore exposed to basis risk as well as potential liquidity risks due to the timing mismatches between payments on the Notes (quarterly) and payments collected on the loan portfolio, which are a mixture of monthly, quarterly, semiannual and annual.
+The Issuer has not entered into any interest rate hedging agreements and is therefore exposed to basis risk as well as potential liquidity risks due to the timing mismatches between payments on the Notes (quarterly) and payments collected on the loan portfolio, a mixture of monthly, quarterly, semi-annual and annual paying loans.

 The basis risk could affect the performance of the transaction, potentially leading to an interest shortfall resulting from adverse movements in the interest rate index on the Notes versus the interest rate indices on the loan portfolio.
-This risk is partially mitigated by the excess spread that the loan portfolio generates and which can be used to cover this potential shortfall to a certain extent.
+This risk is partially mitigated by the excess spread that the portfolio generates and which can be used to cover this potential shortfall to a certain extent.
 As such, the benefit normally given to available excess spread needs to be adjusted to take these potential negative effects of the basis risk into consideration.

 DBRS has analysed the historical relationship between different EURIBOR indices to determine stressed basis risk between the different indices pairs.
-Based on the interest rate distribution of the portfolio, DBRS assumed a stressed basis of 0.67% per annum.
-This basis risk is addressed in DBRS's cash-flow model analysis by reducing the spread paid by the floating portfolio by 67 basis points.
+Based on the interest rate distribution of the portfolio, DBRS assumed a stressed basis of 0.68% per annum.
+The basis risk is addressed in DBRS's cash-flow model analysis by reducing the annual spread paid by the floating portfolio by 68 basis points.